FAQs

 The redevelopment will provide state-of-the-art medical care for the community, including a new emergency department, medical wards, dedicated mental health ward, cardiology wards and double the number of surgical services and operating theatres.

-The health campus will be sensitively landscaped.
+The health campus will be sensitively landscaped with native plants and return green spaces to the community.

 • A new emergency department (ED) and emergency short-stay unit to improve patient flow and reduce wait times